EduRomoGO/muss-rumble/README.md

 - An utility to encrypt/decrypt data easily
 - A function to transform a number from decimal to binary
 - A function to update the data of a json file with more json data
+- Provides some useful node standalone scripts that you can use directly with npm

 To install it simply type